 To: Stout-centre@vuw.ac.nz

 By: Monday 1st August 2022

 You will be notified by mid-August whether your paper has been accepted.
-Please note: your abstract will be used for the conference programme.
+Please note: presenters must register for the conference, and your abstract will be used for the conference programme.